a-major-chord/a-major-chord/README.md

 ; Please note that **I'm a system**. **You can always check who's fronting by which Github profile they have linked to their horse**.
 If it's the main one it's not me

-; Fellow Clefs are free to interact
+; Under 16 interact with caution if I'm on the PG server thank you.

 ︶︶︶ꞋꞌꞋ🕸️ꞋꞌꞋ︶︶︶